-11. Michael W. Shallo, Scholastic Philosophy (Philadelphia: Peter Reilly Publisher, 1915), p.
+^{11.} Michael W. Shallo, Scholastic Philosophy (Philadelphia: Peter Reilly Publisher, 1915), p.
 158.

-12. McCormick, op. cit., p.
+^{12.} McCormick, op. cit., p.
 142.

-13. In V Met., 1, n 751.
+^{15.} In V Met., 1, n 751.

-for their being or becoming.
-14 The thing produced by a cause is called its effect.
-"For true causality to exist there must be: a real distinction between cause and effect; a true dependence of effect upon cause; a priority of time or nature in the cause when viewed in conjunction with its
+for their being or becoming.14 The thing produced by a cause is called its effect.
+"For true causality to exist there must be: a real distinction between cause and effect; a true dependence of effect upon cause; a priority of time or nature in the cause when viewed in conjunction with its effect."
+15

 The belief in cause and effect is based on the experience of things causing other things, or of events causing other events.
 Everything that we experience and understand is an instance of the cause-effect situation.
 "Our experience of the cause-effect situation is virtually infinite in extent, and is ever present.
 We believe that things are produced by other things because we see and feel those things producing other things, because we produce things ourselves and are conscious of doing so, and because things act upon us and produce effects in us."
-16
+1617

-Another factor which confirms our belief in cause and effect stems from the principle of identity, namely, of contradiction, forbid us to believe that anything comes fulfills this demand by showing us events as following from prior events.
+Another factor which confirms our belief in cause and effect stems from the principle of identity, namely, that which is, is, and its obverse statement, the principle of contradiction, forbid us to believe that anything comes from nothing.

-That which is not, since it is not cannot become something; and that which is something cannot of itself become what it is not.
-That which is potentially something, since in itself it is only potentially that thing, cannot of itself be it; it may become it, but only by receiving the actuality which it lacks.
-17
+That -which is not, since it is not cannot become something; and that which is something cannot of itself become what it is not.
+That which is potentially something, since in itself it is only potentially that thing, cannot of itself be it; it may become it, but only by receiving the actuality which it lacks.?